gkeenans/gkeenan.co/src/now.md

 I look at my list of blog posts and think, "Hmm.
 How do I help people understand what they're getting into?
 There's very little thematic cohesion and these titles, while delightful, might instill more choice paralysis than anything."

-Anyway, I'm considering of reworking my home page and also adding a new page that serves as a way to guide people to my writing, old and new pieces alike.
+Anyway, I'm considering reworking my home page and also adding a new page that serves as a way to guide people to my writing, old and new pieces alike.

 ### Okay, bye